datajoint/datajoint-tutorials/README.md

 We recommend finishing all notebooks in `00-Getting_started` before proceeding to `01-Calcium_imaging` and `02-Electrophysiology`.
 Once you are done, GitHub will automatically terminate the Codespace after 30 minutes of inactivity or you can manually terminate the Codespace.

-If you are new to GitHub and run into any errors, please contact us via email.
+If you are new to GitHub and run into any errors, please contact us via email at support@datajoint.com.
 If you are experienced with GitHub, please create an issue on the upstream repository or issue a pull request with a thorough explanantion of the error and proposed solution.

 **Please Note:**